librelab/gurukul/ES1/CreativeArts/CreRecordkeepingF.md

 Visual Arts

-VAES1.1
+VAES1.1<br>
 1** makes simple pictures and other kinds of artworks about things and experiences

 Achievements

 a) Expressive Artwork

-Skill: Rishaan creates expressive artwork that reflects ideas and experiences.
+Skill: Rishaan creates expressive artwork that reflects ideas and experiences.<br>
-Evidence: Rishaan produces drawings and artworks that convey emotions, stories, and personal experiences.
+Evidence: Rishaan produces drawings and artworks that convey emotions, stories, and personal experiences.<br>
 Example: Rishaan builds a mud volcanic irruption.
 Draws earth revolving round the sun in sand.
-Makes fish mould out of mud..
+Makes fish mould out of mud.<br>
-Status: Working at expected level.
+${\color{Red}Status: \ \color{green}Working \ at \ expected \ level}$<br>

 b) Use of Different Mediums